tuchaVshortah/blockchain-land-registry/README.md

 # Steps to run Project:
 Instructions on how to use this project, including any command-line arguments or configuration options.
 1. Clone the github repository and cd to the folder
-2. Install the Web3JS using npm [Link Text](https://web3js.readthedocs.io/en/v1.10.0/getting-started.html)
+2. Install the Web3JS using npm [https://web3js.readthedocs.io/en/v1.10.0/getting-started.html](https://web3js.readthedocs.io/en/v1.10.0/getting-started.html)
 3. Open Ganache and keep it running in the Background
 4. Install the Metamask chrome extension, choose the local network (Ganache) and import the accounts
-5. Go to web Remix ide [Link Text](https://remix.ethereum.org) Create Registry.sol file in contracts folder and compile the Registry contract Copy the ABI of contract
+5. Go to web Remix ide [https://remix.ethereum.org](https://remix.ethereum.org) Create Registry.sol file in contracts folder and compile the Registry contract Copy the ABI of contract
 6. After deploy the contract with **Injected Provider-Mestamask** when transaction will be confirm then copy the contract address
 7. Copy contract address and ABI as seen in the image below and paste in variable Address and ABI located in the file ./LandChain/src/index.js
     ```